 Growing up, I was never sporty.
 But I enjoyed hanging out in sporty circles, where my sporty sister’s suitors sometimes mistook for her.
 I was mostly a book nerd, and sometimes a floater in between high school social groups.

 I eventually developed a decent amount interest in sport, and I still play tennis, badminton and Frisbee golf, among others.
 But it’s only when I hike long distances that I’m really in my element.

 In summer 2015, I incurred a knee injury; a torn meniscus.
 You can attribute this to my enthusiasm in touch rugby, at a mature age.
 Up until then, I’ve never broken a bone or torn a muscle before, only minor sprains.

 The injury took months to heal, age was a factor.
 In addition, the orthopaedist had advised against surgery.
 The strenuous work I was doing at the time made things worse.
 I was constantly on strong painkillers.
 In the end, I left the job.

 I relied on crutches to walk, and it was simply painful to be this limited.
 But it was silence that was most acute.
 I felt so alone, even though my husband did everything in his power to support me and allay my fears.
 In the middle of the night, I would wake shaking and drenched in sweat.
 I had unreasonable nightmares.

-The thought of never being able to hike and backpack in the wilderness again, made me afraid.
+The thought of never be able to hike and backpack in the wilderness again, made me afraid.
 This might sound trivial or dramatic.
-But I thought what would become of me, if I’m not able to write again.
+But I thought what would become of me, if I wasn’t able to write again.
 Because walking or hiking is my writing’s point of entry.